baptistemarchand/berror/README.md

 }
 ```

-Will log `ERROR Could not do something with foo: Something went wrong {foo: "bar"}` if your default logger is setup to format the `args...`.
+Will log `Could not do something with foo: Something went wrong {foo: "bar"}`.

 If you don't want to log the error you can just re-throw it.
 The message and the metadata will be bubbled up until one error is logged.